 > U.S. Department of Agriculture (USDA), "COVID-19 Frequently Asked Questions" covering a range of information covering financial assitance, food safety, critical infrastructure, and more.
-Additionally, the New York Farm Bureau is providing frequent COVID-19 updates, including this one covering "Financial Assistance Reminder for Farmers" and, most recently, "Updated Farm/Farmworker COVID-19 Guidance Released by New York State."
+Additionally, the New York Farm Bureau is providing COVID-19 updates, including this one covering "Financial Assistance Reminder for Farmers" and, more recently, "Updated Farm/Farmworker COVID-19 Guidance Released by New York State."
 Same goes for the NYS Department of Agriculture and Markets, "Novel Coronavirus (COVID-19) -- What you need to know" with updates specifically for the agricultural industry.

 > Cornell Small Farms Program, "Building Farm Resilience During COVID-19" providing information and resources to "offer support on the various aspects of farming during a crisis, with a focus on the current COVID-19 pandemic."

 > The Institute for Food Safety at Cornell University, "Food Industry Resources"